 Anyone who is looking to pursue higher education can apply for an education loan.
-It may be applied when you are right out of your school/college or after working for some time.
 A co-applicant is generally required.
 It could be your parents, siblings, spouse, etc.

-Full Time or part-time courses can be chosen to avail an education loan.
+Full or part-time courses can be chosen to avail an education loan.
 Vocational courses are also allowed.
 These courses could be done in India or any other country.
-Courses in the area of management, engineering, medicine, architecture, hospitality, fashion designing, etc can be taken up for the level of graduation or post-graduation.

-An education loan covers all expenses in relation to the course of study.
-It covers the course fee, cost of books, accommodation and boarding expenses, lab fees, library expenses, exam fee and also cost of airfare to the country of study and back
+An education loan covers all expenses in relation to the course of study including course fee, cost of books, accommodation and boarding expenses, lab fees, library expenses, exam fee and also cost of airfare to the country of study and back

-There is no minimum and the maximum amount set for education loans.
-These amounts are decided based on the course of study opted by the student.
-The lender takes a call on the amount, the margin and the collateral, (if required) based on the course opted,the prospects of employment after finishing the course and current academic performance of the student.
+The lender takes a call on the amount, the margin and the collateral, (if required) based on the course opted for,the prospects of employment after finishing the course, and current academic performance of the student.
 The amount generally ranges from a few lakhs to a crore, or even more in certain cases.

-The interest rate charged on an Education Loan can depend on many factors like the credit score of the co-applicant, collateral arranged, employment prospects of the course, existing relation of the borrower with the lender, etc
+The interest rate charged on an Education Loan can depend on many factors like the credit score of the co-applicant, value of collateral (if provided), employment prospects of the course, existing relationship between the lender and the borrower, etc.

-KYC documents - Proof of Identity and address
+KYC documents such as proof of Identity and address

 Collateral documents (if needed)- Proof of ownership of the asset